alan-turing-institute/REG-handbook/content/docs/technical_practices/software_dev_best_practice.md

     significantly lower quality assurance measure than writing tests first / in iteration with the code, so you should do the latter.

-- All code should have had two eyeballs on it before it is merged into master, either through pair programming or code review within the PR.
+- All code should have had two eyeballs on it before it is merged into main, either through pair programming or code review within the PR.
 Please note on the PR who two eyes were.
 The second pair of eyes can be anyone on the project (not just a coder), anyone in our team or someone from a related